manishmadugula/Notes/os/notes-osconcepts.md

 - The linux kernel splits that up 3/1 into user space (high memory) and kernel space (low memory) respectively.
 - User processes are generally untrusted and therefore are forbidden to access the kernel space.
 Further, they are considered non-urgent, as a general rule, the kernel tries to defer the allocation of memory to those processes.
 - Processes spawned in kernel space are trusted, urgent and assumed error-free, the memory request gets processed instantaneously.
-- High memory access : Every kernel process can also access the user space range if it wishes to.
-And to achieve this, the kernel maps an address from the user space (the high memory) to its kernel space (the low memory)
+- Every kernel process can also access the user space range if it wishes to.
+And to achieve this, the kernel maps an address from the user space to its kernel space.
+- However, many operating systems (including Linux and Windows) place the operating system in high memory

 ## Linkers and Loaders
 - Have a look at this section
+### Symbol Resolution
+Symbol resolution, the process of searching files and libraries to replace symbolic references or names of libraries with actual usable addresses in memory before running a program

 ## Relocation
 - Relocation is the process of assigning load addresses for position-dependent code and data of a program and adjusting the code and data to reflect the assigned addresses.
 - Relocation is typically done by the linker at link time, but it can also be done at load time by a relocating loader, or at run time by the running program itself.